leenux/SuperMate/README.md

 ### SuperWoW and SuperMacro helper
-`ifCasting` is used to determine exactly what the target is casting Other feature will add if requires.
+`SM_ifCastingIncludeName()` is used to determine exactly what the target is casting
+#### Parameter
+- no have param: all casting duration > 2.5s return true
+- string: casting name include the param string return true,for example "Healing"

+Other features will add if requires.
 Depend on:

 [SuperWoW](https://github.com/balakethelock/SuperWoW)